comp1100/comp1100.github.io/_sources/intro.md

 * Give some pointers and directions to achieve those goals when you are stuck.
 * Give advice on the processes that you need to follow.
 * Providing regular (positive and negative) feedback on deliverables and weekly contributions.
+* Respond to queries on MS Teams within one working day.
 * Helping you to navigate to realistic solutions.

 ## Weekly format